ccha23/jupyterlab-mathjax3-global/README.md

 }
 ```

+You may edit with the **User Preferences** JSON file according to [MathJax's `tex` schema](https://docs.mathjax.org/en/latest/options/input/tex.html) to override the default options.
+Only options with the same key in System Defaults and User Preferences will be overridden.

-Open and edit the **User Preferences** according to MathJax's `tex` schema.
-For example, you can add macros and add tags with
+As an example, you can add macros and tagging with

 ```json
 {